 Planning to visit the Vatican but unsure what famous artwork you should see?
-Don’t worry, we have run 10s of thousands of Vatican tours which makes us Vatican experts.
-Here is what we believe is the most famous artwork that you absolutely positively should not miss when visiting the Vatican.
+Don’t worry!
+We’ve run tens of thousands of Vatican tours, which makes us Vatican experts.
+Here is what we believe is the most famous artwork that you absolutely must see when visiting the Vatican.

 23. The Victory Of Christianity Over Paganism (Ceiling)

 What better way to show one’s triumph over another?
 You replace the exact thing you triumphed over!
-Originally, on the pedestal, there was a pagan statue of the pagan god Mercury ( Greek Hermes).
-It was been replaced by a Christian cross and the previous statue (or symbol) has been crushed to pieces below.
+Originally, there was a statue of the pagan god Mercury (Greek Hermes) on the pedestal.
+Replaced by a Christian cross, the previous statue (or symbol) has been crushed to pieces below.
 There is no truth behind this, but I imagine that this scene actually happened at one point.

-I have probably stared at this painting literally a hundred times.
-What never ceases to amaze me is the depth that Laureti was able to enable in the painting.
-The 3D effect in a 2D platform is mesmerizing.
+I have stared at this painting many times and what never ceases to amaze me is the depth Laureti was able to achieve in the painting.
+The 3D effect on a 2D form is mesmerizing.

 22. The Colossal Statue Of Augustus